Pennsylvania

 alicepaulhouse.org

-The Center for Victims of Violence and Crime (CVVC) is a private, not-for-profit organization whose mission is to help individuals, families and communities survive the trauma of violence and crime.
+The Center for Victims (CV) is a private, not-for-profit organization whose mission is to help individuals, families and communities survive the trauma of violence and crime.
 Services include a 24-hour hotline, crisis intervention, counseling, information and referrals, and community education programs to those impacted by all forms of violence and crime including, but not limited to: adult and child sexual assault, physical assault, child and elder abuse, homicide, robbery, and burglary.
 All services are free of charge and available to survivors of violence and crime in Allegheny County.

 address